Lyme disease is a tick-borne bacterial infection that can be transmitted to humans when they are bitten by an infected Ixodes ricinus tick.

 Symptoms and differential diagnosis

-Lyme disease most commonly presents as a spreading rash around the bite area (erythema migrans).
-In the UK, about a third of cases do not notice a rash and may present with fever, headache or neurological symptoms.
+Lyme disease most commonly presents as a spreading bullseye rash (erythema migrans) around the bite area.
+In the UK, about a third of cases do not notice a rash and may present with fever, headache, fatigue or neurological symptoms.